START OF SIM-RACING

 18-year-old Denis Robin Wolf waiting in the pit lane in his Formula 4 racing car at the Nürburgring

-"A natural-born race driver,
+"A natural-born racING driver,

 X